Johns Hopkins school of medicine

 Libraries and Museum

-The Johns Hopkins Library System spreads in many parts of the campus and comprises of over 3.6 million volumes altogether.
+The Johns Hopkins Library System spreads in many parts of the campus and comprises over 3.6 million volumes altogether.

-Admission Requirements and Eligibility Critera in John Hopkins medical school
+Admission Requirements and Eligibility Criteria in John Hopkins medical school

 The acceptance rate at John Hopkins medical school is just 14.1%.
-So out of a 100 students, only about 14 get a chance to experience the university.
+So out of 100 students, only about 14 get a chance to experience the university.
 The acceptance rate is considered to be one of the very selective.

 GPA and SAT Requirements

 Meeting their GPA requirements and SAT requirements are among the starters to their filters.
-If however, you don’t meet their expectations, your chance of getting in are very low.
+If however, you don’t meet their expectations, your chance of getting in is very low.
 The average GPA is 3.74.
 Therefore, John Hopkins medical school requires you to be one of the toppers in your class.
 Moreover, an average SAT score at Harvard is 1510 which again is considered to be as competitive.
-A 1400 on the New SAT places you below average, while a 1580 will move you up to above average.
+1400 on the New SAT places you below average, while 1580 will move you up to above average.

 - Common Application: Accepted, supplemental forms required